 How do we combat the problem of dating ourselves?
 I’d say the answer lies in listening to the music and letting it dictate the decisions.
 If a sax player is using breathy techniques to mimic the sound of a flanger within an already esoteric tune, it’s not unreasonable to augment or complement that effect with studio trickery.
 It certainly doesn’t hurt to try it out.
 Just sit with the results of creative implementation for a while before sending the track back to the band: you want to make sure it helps.

-Here’s the thing: in today’s pop songs, I’d wager you don’t hear as many acoustic ride or crash cymbals as you used to.
-The percussive sounds tend to be more electronic and distorted, and as a result, engineers get away with more when confronted with lossy codecs.
+Here’s the thing: in today’s pop songs, I’d wager you don’t hear as many real ride or crash cymbals as you used to.
+The percussion tends to be electronic and distorted—and what’s a little lossy distortion piled on top of an already grungy sound?

 Working with musicians is always a trip; creative people tend to have creative ways of expressing themselves.
 In my experience, jazz musicians are especially creative in their vocabulary.
 There’s no way around it: You’re going to get clients who speak in esoteric adjectives, telling you they want the ride cymbal to be “smoky,” and the guitar to sound “really out, man.
 Like, out!”
 I once had a client tell me he wanted the kick drum to sound “purple.”

 You’re going to need tools to translate this language into actual mixing terms.

 This is a hard area to navigate.
 The best tips I can advise are references, patience, and copious notes.
 Mix references help you establish what the adjective might mean (“can you give me an example of a tune where the kick sounded ‘purple?’”).
 Patience helps you keep your cool as the artist sits over your shoulder and responds to you tweaking the sound over and over again.
 The notes are equally handy: for my “purple” client, I have a sentence that reads “purple = boost 300 and 2 kHz; purple = flubby and papery.”
 It has since come in handy.